Nevvman18/rs41-nfw/hw/README.md

 ```

 ### Internal expansion connector
-I only have the RS41-SG version (without additional pressure sensor board), so the PCBs only contain a footprint for soldering one.
-I bet that the pinout is the same, desciription can be found in the *radiosonde_hardware*.
+In the new revisions, connector pinout is left the same, desciription can be found in the *radiosonde_hardware*.
+The pressure sensor (`RPM411` module) is the only known one to use it, and has only one revision, wihtout changes over time, so far.

 ### NFC interface
 Besides the lack of the `C604` capacitor (but the footprint is still there?) the circuit looks the same as the one before. <br>